Kaif10/News-API/README.md

 Get yourself acquainted with the latest news using ths News Scraping API.

-Use the web-app in your system:
+Use the web-app in your system(Make sure you have Django and Python installed and also make request for your own API key):

 1. Clone the repo.